 How to Become a Psychologist in North Dakota

 If you plan to learn and practice psychology while nestled in the great plains of North Dakota, you’ll be happy to know that the job market is pretty good.
-The North Dakota Workforce Intelligence Network expects the psychology industry to grow 13.9% through the year 2020.
 While this growth rate isn’t as great as some states, psychologists here have the opportunity to earn competitive pay and it shouldn’t prove too difficult to find a job.

 Psychologists are often the greatest help and hope for their clients, whether the client is suffering from a mild case of depression, a severe case of post-traumatic stress disorder or something different.
 In the same way that a patient's life is in the hands of their surgeon while undergoing heart surgery, a client's mental health and well being is often in the hands of their psychologist while seeking treatment.
 The state of North Dakota understands this and puts strict requirements in place to ensure that those who hold a license are highly qualified and properly experienced to deal with this responsibility.

 Education Requirements for Psychologist Licensing in North Dakota